reTHINK-project/specs/legacy-interworking/readme.md

 ###IMS interworking
 3GPP has released a [draft specification 24.371](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1087) to define WebRTC access to IMS systems.
 The proposed legacy interconnection scheme for reTHINK is compliant with this specification and it will be shown in T.6.3.

 The diagram below shows the interconnection diagram which is very similar to the generic one previusly shown.
-The IMS gateway will perform a validation of the token obtained from the Identity provider and it will be passed to the gateway element of the IMS network in order to validate the token and registrate the identity associated to the reTHINK hyperty in the IMS network through the IMS protostub.
+The IMS gateway will perform a validation of the token obtained from the Identity provider and it will be passed to the gateway element of the IMS network in order to validate the token and registrate the identity associated to the reTHINK hyperty in the IMS network through the IMS protostub (which is an example of IWstub).
 From this point on, the Hyperty will be able to interact with the IMS network through the protostub.
 From the IMS point of view the registered Hyperty is just another User Equipement.
 To enable voice and video calls the WebRTC gateway would perform the tranlastion between the media with WebRTC profile to a media profile compatible with the IMS network.

 ![alt text](rethink-IMS-Integration-approach2.png "IMS interworking diagram")

 ###IWstub Extensibility Considerations
-Extending ReTHINK to make it interconnectable with different services which make require to support scenarios and use cases which has not been considered at design time.
+Extending reTHINK to make it interconnectable with different services which make require to support scenarios and use cases which has not been considered at design time.
 So

 ####Data Object adaptation to meet new scenarios
-ReTHINK internal communication is based on data object synchronization so two hyperties can "talk" to each other if they use a common data object.
+reTHINK internal communication is based on data object synchronization so two hyperties can "talk" to each other if they use a common data object.
 In order to implement complex message flows (e.g. a SIP call flow needed to implement call transfer) may not be implementable with the current connection Data Object so it may need to be extended in short term.
 That is why a the dataObjects attribute has been added to the protostub descriptor which includes all the HypertyDataObjects supported by peers belonging to the domain served by this protostub.
 New HypertyDataObjects may be needed to support new scenarios so the mechanism to interact with Legacy Domains is flexible enough to meet future requirements.

-####IdPProxy
+####IdP Proxy
-Additionally to the dataObjects a new boolean attribute called idpProxy has been defined to specify if the IWprotostub is also a proxy for the Identity Provider exposed by the Legacy Domain.
-Allowing the protostub to act as an IdPProxy gives an extra-flexibility which will help to accomodate future Identity management mechanism.
+Additionally to the dataObjects a new boolean attribute called idpProxy has been defined to specify if the IWstub is also a proxy for the Identity Provider exposed by the Legacy Domain.
+Allowing the IWstub to act as an IdPProxy gives an extra flexibility which will help to accomodate future Identity management mechanisms.